 The food had to have a high proportion of meat

 I went back to each of the foods on my list and noted down their percentage of meat.
 There was a large variation ranging from 4% to 55%.
 I removed the lowest three foods from my list as well as the food which stated the quantity of meat as “not clear”.
-This left me with three brands to choose from:
+This left me with three brands (UPDATED to include our own range of food) to choose from:

 - Barking Heads – Bowl Lickin’ Chicken – 55%